-9. Choose a real wood kitchen worktop
+19. Choose a real wood kitchen worktop

 Revealing his key tips for creating a cottage kitchen, Adrian Bergman, senior designer at British Standard by Plain English, says:

 ‘The beaded detail on our Stowupland doors sit perfectly in a cottage kitchen.
 We would suggest pairing the cupboards with a rustic wooden worktop to add warmth and texture.
 Choose one that weathers gracefully, Oak, or reclaimed Pitch Pine both work really well.’
 The wood will require periodic oiling, but the effect is beautiful and the worktop will stand the test of time.'

-10. Introduce vintage textiles
+20. Introduce vintage textiles

 Curtains in a pretty fabric are a brilliant way to hide white goods and a vintage floral tablecloth will certainly create that vintage country feel.
-A custom-made roman blind at a window in a nature-inspired print to bring color and pattern to a space.
+A custom-made Roman blind at a window in a nature-inspired print to bring color and pattern to a space.

-11. Create a cozy feel with a warm wall color
+21. Create a cozy feel with a warm wall color

-With its subtle natural tones and soft mottled texture, this orange limewash from Ingilby paints brings a warm cheery feel to this cottage kitchen without being harsh on the eye.
+With its subtle natural tones and soft mottled texture, this orange limewash from Ingilby Paints brings a warm cheery feel to this cottage kitchen without being harsh on the eye.

-What does cottage style mean?
+What does cottage kitchen style mean?

 ‘A cottage kitchen is small so everything you put in it should be very carefully chosen, there is no room for nasty appliances or ill-considered pots and pans,’ she reveals.
 ‘You don't have much space so make every vignette and surface look as beautiful as you can, spend money on choosing things that are absolutely perfect and beautiful.
 Never settle for "okay" in a cottage, it will end up looking mismatched and messy.’